StefanVermeent/abcd_ddm/README.md

 ## Directory Structure

 The names of each folder are intended to be self-explanatory.
-There are six top-level folders to organize the inputs and outputs of this
+There are seven top-level folders to organize the inputs and outputs of this
 project:

 1.  `preregistrations/`: The preregistration(s) for the analyses done